Purpose (ARTICLE II)

-There shall be five classes of membership: Voting, Associate, Individual, Affiliate and Honorary.
+There shall be five classes of membership: Professional, Associate, Individual, Business and Honorary.

 Section 1.
-Voting Member shall be limited to organizations licensed with the State of Wisconsin EMS Department in the delivery of Emergency Medical Services, and shall include ambulances (ground and air medical), medical first responder, fire and law enforcement.
-Each Voting Member organization shall designate a single representative who shall retain the sole authority and privilege of the member for the purposes of voting on official business of the Association.
+Professional Member (Voting) shall be limited to organizations licensed with the State of Wisconsin EMS Section in the delivery of Emergency Medical Services, and shall include ambulances (ground and air medical), medical first responder, fire and law enforcement.

 Section 2.
-Associate Member (Non-voting) shall be limited to persons associated with a Voting Member organization, which routinely provide or are otherwise involved with the provision of Emergency Medical Services.
-Each Associate Member shall be named by the Voting Member organization representative, and whose membership shall run concurrent with the Voting Members’.
+Associate Member (Non-voting) shall be limited to persons associated with a Professional Member organization, which routinely provide or are otherwise involved with the provision of Emergency Medical Services.
+Each Associate Member shall be named by the Professional Member organization representative, and whose membership shall run concurrent with the Professional Members’.
 Associate Members are not entitled to vote.
 An Associate Member may receive and have access to the same information as a Professional Member.

 Section 4.
-Affiliate Member (Non-voting) shall be limited to individuals representing firms or corporations engaged in the manufacture or distribution of materials or services used in the Emergency Medical Service, or other individuals with interests in and supportive of the Emergency Medical Service.
-Affiliate Members are not entitled to vote.
+Business Member (Non-voting) shall be limited to individuals representing firms or corporations engaged in the manufacture or distribution of materials or services used in the Emergency Medical Service, or other individuals with interests in and supportive of the Emergency Medical Service.
+Business Members are not entitled to vote.

 Section 1.
 The business and affairs of the Association shall be managed by its Board of Directors.
 It shall consist of nine (9) members from eligible Voting Members of the Association, and shall be comprised of three (3) For Profit, three (3) Not-For-Profit/Non-profit and three (3) Governmental (i.e., municipal, county owned).